omegaml/minibatch/README.rst

 * creating a stream and appending data is just 2 lines of code
 * producer and consumer stream code runs anywhere
 * no dependencies other than mongoengine, pymongo
-* extensible sources and sinks (already available: Kafka)
+* extensible sources and sinks (already available: Kafka, MQTT, MongoDB collections, omega|ml datasets)

 Quick start
 -----------